Responsible Gambling Guide for Aussies

 The following responsible gambling platforms often encourage users to make the most out of self-exclusion by providing additional support.
 This may include offering contact details for gambling helplines, educational materials on responsible gambling, and referrals to counselling services for those seeking professional assistance.

-Self-Exclusion Program
+Self-Exclusion Programs

-Moreover, in the case of casino tools, you may lock your account at a specific casino or casinos and, to make it more complicated, include all betting and gambling sites into the stop list.
+Moreover, in the case of casino tools, you may lock your account at a specific casino or casinos, and, to make it more complicated, include all betting and gambling sites in the stop list.
 This is because closing one account does not prevent you from opening another one at a different casino.
 Hence, this is why self-exclusion apps and services provide a proactive approach to managing gambling behaviour, letting users manage their game-playing activities themselves.
 These tools are designed to enhance people’s autonomy by allowing them to opt out of gambling platforms on their own terms.

 BetStop

-Pros
+Pros & Cons

 • Supported by the government